We have dedicated instrumental teachers ready to teach you one to one!

 As a professional baritone he has sung roles in opera and oratorio spanning five centuries and chorus at Covent Garden, La Scala Milan, Paris Opéra Comique and Garsington Opera.
 He performs with world-leading choirs including the Monteverdi Choir, Ex Cathedra and Armonico consort.
 He has made over 50 recordings, several award-winning, and appears on film and TV – most recently Mission Impossible 6.
 In 2019-20 performance locations included New York, Chicago, Milan and Shanghai and in 2021-22 he is working with the orchestras of the Amsterdam Concertgebouw, Zurich Tonhalle and Berlin Philharmonic.

 Olivia began playing the violin aged 6 and graduated from the Royal College of Music in 2021 with first-class honours, where she studied under the tutelage of Yossi Zivoni as a Musicians’ Company Lambert Scholar, and is now continuing her studies there on the Master of Performance programme.
 Olivia enjoys playing and performing in a variety of settings as a soloist, chamber musician and orchestral violinist.
 As a soloist, she has performed in the UK, Algeria and Germany, and in venues including St Martin-in-the-Fields, St James’s Church Piccadilly, St John’s Church Waterloo and the Marlowe Theatre in Canterbury.
 Alongside her classical studies, Olivia appears frequently as a television and music video violinist crossing over to the pop genre, having worked professionally on The X Factor, Britain’s Got Talent, Michael McIntyre’s Big Show and Tonight with Target.
-Olivia is looking forward to teaching Violin this academic year and sharing her passion for the instrument with our members.
+Olivia is looking forward to teaching Violin this academic year and sharing her passion for the instrument.